rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="generateKey"></a>
 ## *generateKey*

 Triggers the key events (key press and release).

 ### Events

- No Events.
+No Events

 ### Parameters